 EuroRAP is a sister programme to EuroNCAP, the independent crash test programme that star rates new cars for the crash protection they provide to passengers and pedestrians.
 EuroNCAP demonstrates that well-designed crash protection can make family cars safer.
 Similarly, EuroRAP is beginning to show how roads can be made safer, so that vehicles, roads and people work together in a safe system.

 The formal objectives of EuroRAP are to:

-- reduce death and serious injury on European roads rapidly through a programme of systematic testing of risk that identifies major safety shortcomings which can be addressed by practical road improvement measures;
+- Reduce death and serious injury on European roads rapidly through a programme of systematic testing of risk that identifies major safety shortcomings which can be addressed by practical road improvement measures

-- to forge partnerships between those responsible for a safe roads system – motoring organisations, vehicle manufacturers and road authorities.
+- To forge partnerships between those responsible for a safe roads system – motoring organisations, vehicle manufacturers and road authorities

 The methods used are being applied worldwide in sister programmes in the United States, Australia, and New Zealand and in developing countries in South America, Asia and Africa through the umbrella International Road Assessment Programme (iRAP).
 Together these programmes share the vision of working for a world free of high risk roads.

 EuroRAP has shown that the risk of detah and cripping injury can vary tenfold on different roads in the same country.
-Public, politicians and road engineers must be aware of high risk routes and how risk is distributed across a network – and be guided on what can be done to put them right.
+Public, politicians and road engineers must be aware of high risk routes and how risk is distributed across a network – and be guided on what can be done to improve safety.
 Sometimes the cost of saving lives can be as little as the paint to provide clear road markings, so that drivers can read the road; or safety fencing to stop road users being routinely killed hitting the same trees or lamp-posts close to the roadside.
 The Road Assessment Programme has shown that the implementation of countermeasures at locations of high injury risk provide the potential for very high rates of economic return.